imran601021/CLI_CHAT/README.md

 # CLI_CHAT
-A chat which we can made using terminal
+we can make chat on terminal!!!!